-An LCR meter is an advanced measuring instrument used to measure the inductance (L), capacitance (C), and resistance (R) of a circuit.
+An LCR meter is an advanced measuring instrument.
+We use it to measure the inductance (L), capacitance (C), and resistance (R) of a circuit.
 It helps determine the precise values of capacitances, inductances and resistances.
 These are the three basic parameters of an electrical or electronics circuit.
-The instrument is called an LCR meter because it can measure the three circuit parameters: inductance (L), capacitance (C), and resistance (R).
+It can measure the three circuit parameters: inductance (L), capacitance (C), and resistance (R).
+Therefore, the name comes as LCR meter.
 Some advanced LCR meters also measure Q factor (Quality Factor), D factor (Dissipation Factor), impedance (Z), and phase angle (θ)

 Working Principle of an LCR Meter